simonamtoft/RISCV-Simulator/README.md

 ```

 ### Run
 Requires a Java 11 Runtime Environment.
 This is easily obtained on Ubuntu through apt, but Windows users will need to use `jlink` to build their own.
+See `Releases` for example.
+Assuming current work directory contains RISCVSimulator package directory:
 ```
-java --module-path %PATH_TO_FX% --add-modules javafx.fxml,javafx.base,javafx.controls,javafx.graphics path/to/package/RISCVSimulator.Main
+java --module-path %PATH_TO_FX% --add-modules javafx.fxml,javafx.base,javafx.controls,javafx.graphics RISCVSimulator.Main
 ```